 Ian Port, in his highly acclaimed book, “The Birth of Loud”, tells the story of rival inventors who changed the way music was played.
 This important story has never been documented as it is here.
 The lecture promises to be a careful look at the contributions of each of these men.
 His book will be available for purchase and signing.

 Please note: This program will take place at Mahwah Public Library and will begin at 7:00 pm.
-Entrance is free; refreshments will be served.
+Free admission.

 at Mahwah Museum